 When it made a buzz on the net, I thought of BALABAC as yet another overrated destination that is heavily advertised among travel bloggers and influencers; but my 4-day visit around this 30- clustered islands at the southernmost part of Palawan proved me wrong.

 On my visit, my eyes were wide open with astonishment at the pristine beauty that its blinding white sandbars and impressively azure waters bring.
 They were inexplicably majestic and a quintessential canvass of a natural wonder.
 For me, Balabac has simply the best island beaches in the Philippines by a long shot.

-I can go on, string together words to express my wonderment about this quite elusive gem at the tail-end of Palawan, but it helps that I also share some photos in the order based on how they showed out during my close to week-long trip.
+I can go on, string words together to express my wonderment about this quite elusive gem at the tail-end of Palawan, but it helps that I also share some photos in the order based on how they showed out during my close to week-long trip.

 TOP 10: BANCALAAN ISLAND

 Bancalaan island serves as one of the two receiving ports from Rio Tuba (which takes for about 2 and a half hours of boat trip to reach from mainland; the other port is at Balabac proper) and also one of the few islands around Balabac that have a considerable number of populace (almost 30% of the population in Balabac comes from Bancalaan).
 Owing to these facts, the island might get easily dismissed as a stopover before kicking off an island hopping adventure.
 However, Bancalaan possesses the many good qualities that other top beaches in Balabac have.
 It has fine, white sands and clear, shallow waters.

 Spend a little time at Bancalaan port and enjoy a beautiful scene of locals rowing their locally made boats called “kiring kiring”, a puppet boat reminiscent of “faluwa” of Batanes.
 If you want to stay longer in the island, perhaps for a day, try to visit the small community of Tabodniayo which masters the art of making woodships and colorful, native mats.